leepowelldev/mongoose-validator/README.md

 This is a generic callback that gets fired with any validation failure, currently there is no support for individual callbacks per validation type.

+NOTE: the error passed to the callback is that thrown by node-validator NOT by Mongoose.
+Mongoose returns it's own error object to to the 'save' callback.

 ##Verbose Mode##